-The ALBA Party have repeatedly called for the Scottish First Minister to follow through on her promise made in February 2020 to form an Independence Convention.
-The Convention would consist of most of Scotland’s MPs and MSPs, in alliance with interest groups from civic Scotland, the business community, trade unions and beyond.
+The ALBA Party have repeatedly called for the the SNP to follow through on the promise made by the former First Minister at the end of January 2020 to form an Independence Convention.
+The Convention would bring together key representatives from political, civic and independence groupings to establish the way forward in regaining independence for Scotland.
 This convention will act as the steering group of the independence movement.

 By taking their seats without a plan to use the institution as one plank in an independence strategy, Scotland’s MPs are effectively giving tacit agreement to UK control.

 On the 13th of July 2022, ALBA MPs took part in a parliamentary intervention to protest the Johnson Government’s refusal to acknowledge Scotland’s democratic rights.
 You can read more about the intervention here.

 It is ALBA's position that all independence supporting MPs should similarly intervene in the Westminster Parliament on a daily basis in order to grind all business in that parliament to a halt.
 This action should only cease when the UK Government accepts Scotland’s national Claim of Right to democratic choice.

 ALBA MPs already prioritise community campaigning in Scotland over merely occupying the green benches at Westminster.
 Parliamentary action should be backed by a campaign of peaceful popular agitation in Scotland.